harmonicai/kong-remote-jwt-auth/TESTING.md

 ## Testing with Pongo (Recommended)

-[Kong Pongo](https://github.com/Kong/kong-pongo) is the recommended way to run integration tests.
+[Kong Pongo](https://github.com/Kong/kong-pongo) is the recommended way to run integration tests for Kong plugins.
 It uses Docker to create isolated Kong test environments.

 ### Install Pongo